 It’s easy to get started writing Friday letters with your class.
 You don’t have to start at the beginning of the year, you can start anytime.
 Just send home this parent letter explaining how it works and start writing!

-Get a Free Friday Letters Classroom Kit to get started.
+Get a Free Friday Letters Starter Kit

 For more classroom ideas and management tips visit these posts:

 Where did you get all of the fun templates in the pictures?
 Thank you for including some with the pack!
 I’m so excited to start this!